Register an intention to marry

-If you have been previously married, you must provide your original marriage certificate and original divorce certificate (decree absolute) or original death certificate (if previous partner is deceased).
+If you have been married, you must provide your original marriage certificate and original divorce certificate (decree absolute) or original death certificate (if a previous partner is deceased).
 Photocopies are not accepted.
 If these documents are in another language, they must be translated into English by an authorised interpreter/translator service.

 Lodging a notice of intended marriage

 Give your notice of intended marriage and supporting evidence to your celebrant.

 Both parties must visit the registry office in person to lodge a notice.
 You will need to bring the supporting evidence and pay the notice lodgement fee of $108.

 If you wish to book in your ceremony, you must also pay the ceremony fee of $183 when you lodge the notice - total $291.

 Pay using cash or by cheque, money order, credit or debit card at:

 Cheques should be made payable to Births, Deaths and Marriages.

 Rural or regional applicants can lodge by post.
 Please email our celebrant for further instructions - registrations.bdm@.agd.sa.gov.au.